Chapter 11: Escalation – 144 AK, Winter

-She sat, unwrapping a cloth package to eat.
+She sat, unwrapping a cloth package.
 The corncakes were still moist and sweet.

 A nearby rabbit colony hopped about carelessly.

-A hare jumped away after sensing her presence.
 She picked up her bow, slid an arrow from its quiver, nocked it, chose her target, and let fly.
-She did not miss.
+She didn’t miss.

-After dressing it, she gathered kindling and pine needles, then started a fire.
-Placing the spit over the coals, she set the rabbit close to the flames to sear it, then moved it higher to cook it more slowly.
+After dressing it, she started a fire.
+Placing the spit over the coals, she set the hare close to the flames to sear it, then moved it higher to cook it more slowly.